Raveen522/Restaurant_Management_System/README.md

 ## Technologies Used

-- JAVA used as the main programing language.
+- Java used as the main programing language.
 - MYSQL was used as the backend database.

 ## Screenshots